clojure/test.check/README.md

 ### `clojure.test` Integration

-There is a macro called `defspec` that allows you to succinctly write properties that run under the `clojure.test` runner, for example:
+The macro `clojure.test.check.clojure-test/defspec` allows you to succinctly write properties that run under the `clojure.test` runner, for example:

 ```clojure
 (defspec first-element-is-min-after-sorting ;; the name of the test